itspatmorgan/ai-research-test-repo/patterns/flipped-interaction.md

 category: "Interaction"
 purpose: "Let the AI guide the interaction with questions."
 related_patterns: "Persona, Context Manager"
+Status: "Draft"
 ---

 # Flipped Interaction

 ## Purpose
 The Flipped Interaction pattern allows the AI to take the lead in a conversation by asking questions and steering the dialogue.
-This is useful for exploring topics in an open-ended way or when seeking unexpected insights.
+This is useful for exploring topics in an open-ended way or when trying to source insights from yourself.

 ## How it Works
 Instead of the user asking questions, the AI takes the initiative, posing questions to explore different facets of a topic.
 This can simulate a coaching session or an exploratory dialogue.